DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-1. Claims 3-4 and 12-13 are rejected under 35 U.S.C.
-103 as being unpatentable over Kim et al. (WO2018/066764 published 04/12/2018), as applied to claims and 10 and in further view of Chugh et al. (Journal of Oral Biology and Craniofacial research (2013) Vol. 3:92-97).
+1. Claims 1, 2, 6-11, and 15 are rejected under 35 U.S.C.
+103 as being unpatentable over Kim et al. (WO2018/066764 published 04/12/2018) in view of Meyer (International Journal CARS (2010) Vol. 5:69-76).

-(It is noted herein that the citations below to Kim et al. are from the working English translation from the Korean as available via patent.google.com)
+(It is noted herein that the citations below to Kim et al. are from the working English translation from the Korean as available via patent.google.com).

 Claim 1 is directed to:

-A multiple bone density displaying method comprising (Kim et al. disclose getting three-dimensional image data from the oral cavity-abstract):
+A bone density displaying method comprising (Kim et al. disclose getting three-dimensional image data from the oral cavity-abstract):

 generating a virtual bone density display area with respect to a placed fixture in a dental image, and overlaying the virtual bone density display area at a position of the fixture, during establishment of an implant procedure plan (“generating images for an implant evaluation”-abstract and further disclosing “Implant diagnosis image generation system according to the prior art, by using a computer tomography (CT) to visually display the oral area of the patient to assist the simulation procedure, etc., which is very important in determining the implantation position, depth and orientation of the implant.
 There is a problem that the indication of the bone density of the alveolar bone is provided in an inaccurate and difficult to recognize state”-Description section; further teaching includes that “When the virtual fixture to be placed in the superimposition, an implant diagnosis image generating system may be visually displayed on the basis of the virtual fixture to display the bone density around the virtual fixture”)